The call for applications is currently closed

 Successful activities will work in conjunction with the Academy to deliver the activity.
 Activities will be managed by the Academy in collaboration with the organising committee of the proposal.
 Successful activities will be branded as part of the Theo Murphy Initiative (Australia); see examples.

-Support ranges from A$15,000 to $50,000 per activity for direct activity costs, excluding Academy staff time.
+Support ranges from A$15,000 to $50,000 per ‘Flagship’ activity for direct activity costs, excluding Academy staff time; and support for ‘Amplify’ activities can range from A$5,000 to $15,000 per activity for direct activity costs.
 Please note, financial management of awarded funds will remain with the Academy.

 The Academy is committed to supporting diversity and inclusion in all Theo Murphy Initiative (Australia) activities.

 Funding to enable attendance for those participants who may not be able to attend without support, those with caring responsibilities and people from traditionally underrepresented demographics will be allocated to all selected activities (if relevant).
 The funds will be distributed among the selected activities on a needs basis and to reflect the accessibility requirements of each activity.